Remi-Gau/eCobidas/docs/20-goals.md

 <!-- /TOC -->

-## Imagined impact on the field of neuroimaging ("pie in the sky" goals)

-This checklist could:
+## Vision

+We envision that using checklists to report methods and results can:

-1.  provide comprehensive descriptions of the analysis pipelines used in published papers, both human- and machine-readible (use the app to **document** pipelines)
+1.  provide comprehensive descriptions, in a format that is both human and machine-readable, of the data collection and analysis pipelines used in published papers: in other words we want an app to help **document** pipelines to improve the reproducibility of our work and to reduce inefficiencies and frictions when trying to build on each other's work.

-1.  facilitate pre-registration and registered reports (use the app to **create** pipelines)
+1.  facilitate the creation and preparation of pre-registration and registered reports by reminding of future analysis steps that we might otherwise overlook or forget about: in other words we want an app to help us think about and **create** pipelines before we start collecting data.

+1.  help make peer-review more objective: we want an app to help us **check** pipelines.

 1.  facilitate systematic literature reviews and meta-analyses (use the app to **read** pipelines)